Azure/PSDocs.Azure/README.md

 An example of the generated markdown is available [here](templates/storage/v1/README.md)

 ### Using with Azure Pipelines

 The following example shows how to setup Azure Pipelines to generate ARM template documentation in the markdown format.
 This example copies the generated markdown files to a designated blob storage.

 - Create a new YAML pipeline with the Starter pipeline template.
 - Add a PowerShell task to:
-  - Install [PSDocs.Azure extension][extension].
+  - Install [PSDocs.Azure][module] module.
-  - Scan for Azure template file recursively in the templates/ directory
+  - Scan for Azure template file recursively in the templates/ directory.
-  - Generate a standard name of the markdown file i.e. <name>_<version>.md
+  - Generate a standard name of the markdown file. i.e. `<name>_<version>`.md
-  - Generate the markdown to a specific directory
+  - Generate the markdown to a specific directory.
-- Add an [AzureFileCopy task](https://docs.microsoft.com/en-us/azure/devops/pipelines/tasks/deploy/azure-file-copy?view=azure-devops) to copy the generated markdown to an Azure Storage Blob container
+- Add an [AzureFileCopy task](https://docs.microsoft.com/en-us/azure/devops/pipelines/tasks/deploy/azure-file-copy?view=azure-devops) to copy the generated markdown to an Azure Storage Blob container.

 For example: